scality/Zenko/docs/docsource/installation/install/install_xdm.rst

 Deploy MetalK8s
 ---------------

-Refer to *MetalK8s Installation* for details on its deployment.
+Refer to *MetalK8s Installation* for its deployment details.

 Deploy |product| Operator
 -------------------------